The Japanese walking method: what it is, why it works, and how to start

 The protocol is dead simple: 3 minutes fast, 3 minutes slow, 30 minutes total, 4 times a week.
 You can start this afternoon.

 But if you want it to last beyond the initial excitement, add the one ingredient the research says matters most: other people.
-Text a friend.
-Start a walking club.
-Make Japanese walking something you do together, not just another solo habit that fades by next month.
+Text one friend.
+That’s it.
+You don’t need a walking club, you don’t need a group chat, you don’t need a leaderboard.
+One person who knows you’re trying this, and who’s trying it with you.

-Download Steps Club, create a club with your friends, and try Japanese walking together this week.
+Download Steps Club, invite that one friend, and try Japanese walking together this week.
 It’s free, and 30 minutes from now, you’ll already feel the difference.

 Frequently asked questions